andreacalderonvv/cse15l-lab-reports/Lab Report 2.md

 Part 1:
 ---
 This is my String server code.

 ![Image](PART1p1)

 Screenshot 1:

 ![Image](PART1p2)

 In this screenshot, first the main method was called in order to get a port number.
 After handleRequest is called.
 If /add-message is used in the URL, then the message in the query gets appended and is shown on the site.
 In the main method, the only relevant agrument is `String [] args` which ends up being the which port number is used.
-For `handleRequest`a `URI url` argument is taken in
+For `handleRequest`a `URI url` argument is taken in.
+From that arugment parts of it are taken and analzyed.
+For example the path and then the query, in order to display the prper message on the server.

 Screenshot 2:

 ![Image](PART1p3)

 In this screenshot,